sfu-bigdata/bd-glossary/Glossary.md

 Data that contains erroneous or unreliable data points is called dirty data.
 Dirty data must be cleaned to correct and adjusted before it is usable, usually a tedious task.
 Causes of dirty data include being Outdated, insecure, incomplete, incomplete (missing), Inaccurate data, Misplaced data, Inconsistent, or duplicated.[^46] [#processing](#processing) [#lesson-04](#lesson-04) [#lesson-06](#lesson-06)

+### Data Analysis [TODO: Seems more like a definition for Data Transformation(?)]

+Data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making. [#lesson-09](#lesson-09)

 ### Data Bias

 Whether the (sample) data’s [balance](#balance) in the is representative [sample](#sample) or not.
 If the balance is representative, then there is No Bias.
 When the balance is not representative, then the dataset is biased. [#data-analysis](#data-analysis) [#lesson-04](#lesson-04)